Pediatric Infectious Diseases Program Curriculum

 Research Training

-- We do not require that fellows define their area of research before coming to Johns Hopkins.
+- We do not expect fellows define their area of research before coming to Johns Hopkins.
 Indeed, most of our fellows make these decisions after they matriculate and have an opportunity, through meetings and lab rotations, to explore the various options available.
-However, we ask applicants who have clearly defined research goals to inform us of their interests during their interview.
+However, we ask applicants who do have clearly defined research goals to inform us of their interests during their interview.

 - Fellows may consider doing research projects in other departments of the School of Medicine and in the Bloomberg School of Public Health, or other institutions e.g. National Institutes of Health, to take advantage of the full range of training experiences offered at Johns Hopkins and nearby institutions.
 Training at outside institutions is facilitated by our T32 Training Grant that provides salary support for each fellow.
-Given the depth of Johns Hopkins resources, fellows are encouraged to seek “secondary mentors” as necessary to achieve their chose depth of the resources of the Johns Hopkins Medical Institutions, fellows are encouraged to seek “secondary mentors” as necessary to achieve their chosen research, academic, and career goals.
+Given the depth of Johns Hopkins resources, fellows are encouraged to seek “secondary mentors” to achieve their chosen research, academic, and career goals.

-Course work either in the epidemiologic or basic sciences is encouraged for all fellows.
-Multiple opportunities for formal course work are available to fellows through the School of Medicine and/or the School of Public Health; these courses are financed through the tuition remission program at Johns Hopkins Medical Institutions.
+- Course work either in the epidemiologic or basic sciences is encouraged for all fellows.
+Multiple opportunities for formal course work are available to fellows through the School of Medicine and/or the Bloomberg School of Public Health.
+Fellows commonly take advantage of epidemiology, biostatistics, study design or clinical investigation courses.